 Arrive from 4pm onwards on Friday

 The retreat ends on Sunday afternoon after lunch

-Early bird discount if booked by 20th March.
+Early bird 15% discount if booked before 1st May.

 Please don’t let financial difficulties be a barrier to you coming to this retreat – please contact us to discuss your situation and see how we can get you here with us!

 Morning and afternoon yoga and meditation sessions each day, a 40 minute Ayurvedic yoga massage, a guided shamanic journey, 3 delicious vegetarian meals per day, accommodation, walk in nature, campfire.